acheronfail/ia-writer-sublime/README.md

 ### UI Theme

 This package doesn't include a UI Theme - I use Sublime's default Adaptive theme and it works for me.
+Although, performing the following really make it feel like writing in a prose editor:

+* Hide the tabs `View` -> `Hide Tabs`
+* Hide the sidebar `View` -> `Side Bar` -> `Hide Side Bar`

 #### Roadmap